ChromexUnderscore/OriginsTweaks/wiki.md

 ### Slender Body [C]
 - Enderians are **2.5 blocks tall** and gain a **50% increase in reach**.
+- They can "silk touch" blocks while not holding any tools.
+    - This ability is not available in 1.20.1.
 - Automatically **dodge projectiles** by teleporting to a random block within an **8-block radius**:
     - **Cooldown**: 5 seconds.
     - Teleportation avoids air, bedrock, and fluid source blocks.